 - Develop discrepancy – This involves vocally establishing discrepancies between the self and the future, improved self.
-It emphasizes the negative consequences of behavior, as well as encourages the client’s sense of self and autonomy over their life.
+It emphasizes the negative consequences of behavior and encourages the client’s sense of self and autonomy over their life.

 - Express empathy – This means to listen and express empathy toward the client reflectively.
-This step establishes a special rapport between the client and client that encourages freedom to communicate with the therapist and solidifies trust between them.
+This step establishes a special rapport between the therapist and client that encourages freedom to communicate and solidifies trust between them.

 - Avoid arguments – During motivational interviewing, the clinician may be tempted to argue with the client about their behaviors or make pleas convincing them to change.
 When dealing with attitudes that are resistant to change, this is a big mistake.
 It usually causes progression backward and the client to feel manipulated.
 The most significant progress towards meaningful behavioral change is when the client makes their arguments for changes in their life, rather than entertaining someone else’s.